 Social media has the ability to unlock doors to new audiences and give you a truly unique way to engage with those talking about your brand.
-Depending on the size of your company, you may need a larger or smaller team, but regardless of the size, each of these key roles should be filled.
+Depending on the size of your company, you may need a larger or smaller online presence, but regardless of the size, each of these key roles of the social media marketing team should be filled.

 Content Creators are the heart of the social media team.
 They’re the one, just like their name suggests, that create the content you will be posting and representing your company.
 This works especially well when the content creator(s) is tasked with collecting and creating content alone without being distracted by other duties.
 The things you post serve as an online portrayal of your company: what you stand for and what you’re about.
 This heightens the importance of the quality of the content you’re putting out there.
 Content marketing strategies are critical to your business and having those members work with social media engagement could be a huge success.
 Find out more about how to get started in Content Marketing here.